mm28ajos/docker-dynamic-dns-netcup-api/README.md

 ; Activate IPv4 update
 USE_IPV4 = true

 ; Required if USE_IPV4 = true.
-Enter subdomain(s) to be used for dynamic DNS IPv4, alternatively '@' for domain root or '*' for wildcard.
+Enter subdomain(s) to be used for dynamic DNS IPv4 (seperated by comma), alternatively '@' for domain root or '*' for wildcard.
 If the record doesn't exist, the script will create it.
-HOST_IPv4 = sub.subdomainA,server1.subdomainC
+HOST_IPv4 = sub.subdomainA, server1.subdomainC

 ; Should the script try to get the public IPv4 from your FritzBox?
 USE_FRITZBOX = false